rchase999/rchase999/README.md

      e.g. if you're github.com/octocat  ->  repo name must be "octocat" Make it Public + tick "Add a README file".
   2. Paste everything below into that repo's README.md.
-  3. Find & Replace every  your-username  with your real GitHub username.
+  3. Find & Replace every  rchase999  with your real GitHub username.
   4. Fill in the [bracketed] bits and your social links near the bottom.
   5. For the 🐍 snake animation, also add the snake.yml workflow to .github/workflows/snake.yml  in the SAME repo (instructions in chat).